scottrfrancis/aws-connected-mobility-solution-missing-manual/INSTALL-old.md

 # Quick Deploy CMS and Fleet Manager

+**DEPRECATED**
+This guide is for the (now old) 'stable' binary release from Apr 2020.
+Use the new Install-from-Source guide instead.

 These notes are for setting up the Automotive Connected Mobility Solution (CMS), including the Fleet Manager Application from pre-built bundles.

 ### Resources